Most recently updated on June 12, 2022

 The Naval Submarine Base Kings Bay has had an annual impact of more than $1 billion on the local economy, providing high-paying jobs for well-educated people.
 That shows up in the town’s median household income of $63,000 per year.

-The base has transformed in St. Marys in many ways.
-In their book, the Fallows write that the base is tied to 70 percent of the local economy, but it is a far better citizen than Gilman Paper was.
+The base has transformed St. Marys in many ways.
+In their book, the Fallows write that the base is tied to 70 percent of the local economy and it is a far better citizen than Gilman Paper was.
 The change in the local economy seems to have had an impact on the education system.
 The Fallows write that slackers in high school used to feel they could just get a job at the paper mill.
 Now, to get a good job at the submarine base or anywhere else, they need to get good grades.

 In recognition of the base’s importance, the town has established the St. Marys Submarine Museum.
 The 5,000-square-foot facility has exhibits on two floors with 20,000 artifacts.
 It’s dedicated to preserving the history of the “silent service” of submarines and educating the public about the men and women who have served on these underwater vessels.
 The exhibits include displays on eight submariners who have received the Medal of Honor.